Copyright

 ha: semi-dwarf, very compact, uniform

 or: Bob Hartline of IL.
 Another reports says Bonn Hartline.
-The later spelling
+The later spelling has suggested

 or: to some a confusion with 'Bon's Dwarf', a dwarf witchesbroom mutant.